-The Law on Administrative Liability13 prescribes the basic rules of administrative liability, progress of administrative offence proceedings, enforcement of administrative penalties and also international cooperation in administrative offences proceedings, while specific penalties are provided in sectoral laws.
+The Law on Administrative Liability, in force since 1 July 2020, prescribes the basic rules of administrative liability, progress of administrative offence proceedings, enforcement of administrative penalties and also international cooperation in administrative offences proceedings, while specific penalties are provided in sectoral laws.
 Liability for offences in civil aviation is stipulated in the Law On Aviation.